sr320/LabDocs/protocols/ProteinprepforMSMS.md

 _Dissolve 1.182g of Tris in 5.00 ml nanopure_

+-Emma's instructions say to add 1.8g in 5ml?

 __Solvent A (60% acetonitrile + 0.1% trifluoroacetic acid)__

-To make 150ml (200ul required/sample)
+To make 150ml (200ul required/sample)-can store on benchtop

 _Add 90ml acetonitrile and 0.15ml trifluoroacetic acid to 59.85ml of nanopure_

 __Solvent B (5% acetonitrile + 0.1% trifluoroacetic acid)__

-To make 150ml (300ul required/sample)
+To make 150ml (300ul required/sample)-can store on benchtop

 _Add 7.5ml acetonitrile and 0.15ml trifluoroacetic acid to 142.35ml of nanopure_